NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 My own view is that there are essentially ~~three~~ four possible scenarios:

 1. The Long Shot: That is, the person in question did actually take some photographs of the Nanjing Massacre as it took place that are not known from elsewhere.
-This I call the 'Long Shot' but to be frank given that the person in question should not have been at the scene during the events, and that most of the album would still have been compiled from purchased photos, I am deeply sceptical.
+Given that the person in question should not have been at the scene during the events, and that most of the album would still have been compiled from purchased photos, the likelihood of this scenario being true is basically nil.

 2. The Extra-Bad Faith Scenario: It's a full-on hoax by either the TikToker or his client.
 The album is either partially or completely fake between the covers, and either this was an original album where modern reproductions were inserted, or it is entirely constituted from other sources; either way it contains nothing new.

-3. The Bad Faith Scenario: It's a more limited hoax in that while it is a genuine 1930s album, it contains nothing not already known, but the TikToker is intentionally attempting to disguise it as revelatory for clour.
+3. The Bad Faith Scenario: It's a more limited hoax in that while it is a genuine 1930s album, it contains nothing not already known, but the TikToker is intentionally attempting to disguise it as revelatory for clout.

 4. The Good Faith Scenario: The album is genuine insofar as its original owner filled it with photos that he *purchased* rather than took himself, but for that reason almost certainly does not contain anything not already known, and the TikToker has been over-enthusiasitc.